youtee00/LambdaTest-SE_assignment/README.md

 # LambdaTest-SE_assignment

-Create a selenium script for :
-1. Visit amazon.in
-2. Search for iphone13
-3. Get the price
+Selenium script for searching iPhone 13 on Amazon and print the price of it.